Pajamaman/jquery.ui.selectbox/README.md

 ### To-do

-I don't know if the value attribute is value on a div element, or if I need to use something else there.
+I don't know if the value attribute is valid on a div element, or if I need to use something else there.
 The same goes for the name attribute.

 So far, I've only tested in Firefox 17.